-Stella Guan is a queer, non-binary 22-year-old from Brooklyn, New York.
-Currently, Stella is majoring in Fine Arts and minoring in Creative Writing at the American University of Paris.
-Additionally, they are pursuing a career as a tattoo artist.
+Stella Guan is a queer, non-binary artist from Brooklyn, New York.
+They studied Fine Arts and Creative Writing at the American University of Paris.
+They are also a tattoo artist.

-Stella has had an interest in art since childhood, often occupying themselves making little books full of doodles.
+Stella has had an interest in art since childhood, often occupying themselves with making little books full of drawings. emulating their experiences.
 It wasn't until 2019 that they started experimenting with different mediums and developing their own style.

-Having grown up in a challenging household with difficult family relationships, and dealing with BPD (Borderline Personality Disorder) as well as gender identity struggles, Stella uses their art and writing as the ultimate form of expression.
+Having grown up in a challenging household with difficult family relationships, and dealing with BPD (Borderline Personality Disorder), Stella uses their art and writing as the ultimate form of expression.

-By translating deeply rooted, emotionally scarring experiences and memories into their paintings, Stella challenges not only themselves but also their viewers to delve into the most horrifying, bitter, and hurt parts of themselves.
+By translating deeply rooted, emotionally scarring experiences into their paintings, as well as deep, raw impulsive feelings, Stella challenges not only themselves but also their viewers to delve into the most horrifying, bitter, and hurt parts of themselves.